-It’s normal to feel anxious about going back to work, especially if you’re immunocompromised.
-You may feel leery, for instance, about shedding your mask (even if your coworkers do so) — something many of the members of the chronic illness community have expressed concern about.
+Many offices are bringing employees back to in-person work (at least part of the week).
+That said, it’s normal to feel anxious about going back to work, especially if you’re immunocompromised.
+You may feel leery, for instance, about shedding your mask even if your coworkers do so.

-“I can definitely understand the hesitancy from immunocompromised patients, and I actually echo those thoughts,” says rheumatologist Jiha Lee, MD, a Clinical Assistant Professor at Michigan Medicine.
+“I can definitely understand the hesitancy from immunocompromised patients,” says rheumatologist Jiha Lee, MD, a Clinical Assistant Professor at Michigan Medicine.
 “We have data from solid organ transplant patients and inflammatory bowel disease patients who are on immunosuppressant medications, which shows they don’t mount the same degree of vaccine response compared to an immunocompetent person.”

 Ask What Options Are Available for Work from Home